markhowellsmead/mhm-lazyloadvideo/README.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress.

 == Changelog ==

+= 1.3.2 =
+* Run script on `DOMContentLoaded` as well, in case `window.addEventListener('load')` is delayed by slow assets.
+* Confirm functionality in WordPress 4.7.2.

+= 1.3.1 =
+* Load the script in the header.
+It's loaded asynchronously, so there are no performance issues.

+= 1.3.0 =
+* Load the script in the footer, not in the header.
+* Add console logger command for debugging.
+* Add version number to script-embedding URL.

 = 1.2.0 =
 * JavaScript syntax improvements.